1984vc/website/content/docs/founders-handbook/minimizing-founder-dillution.md

 ## 7. Start with Fewer Co-founders

-A company with three equal co-founders at 33% each can be a real cause for concern.
-By the time the company reaches a Series A the CEO could well have less than 20% ownership.
-So think thoughtfully about who should should be a co-founder and what ownership they should have.  that It's no secret that first-time founders tend to have multiple co-founders, while more seasoned founders tend to have at most one co-founder and retain the majority of the cap table at founding.
+A company with three equal co-founders at 33% each is a captable disaster in the making: By the time the company reaches a Series A the CEO could well have less than 20% ownership.
+So think thoughtfully about who should be a co-founder and what ownership they should have.
+It's no secret that first-time founders tend to have multiple co-founders, while more seasoned founders tend to have at most one co-founder and retain the majority of the cap table at founding.

 ## 8. Limit Pro Rata Rights for Early Investors